protocol-fuzzing/edhoc-fuzzer/README.md

 * **default_fuzzer.properties** contains the symbolic properties that are used in the argument files in the *./experiments/args* (can be used also in command line arguments) and are in the format `${property_name}`.
 These are substituted in runtime.
-One implicit property name is `sul.port`, which is replaced with a randomly generated available port and used when the sul accepts a port number as argument.
+One implicit property name is `sul.port`, which is replaced with a randomly generated port and used when the sul accepts a port number as argument

-* **default_mapper_connection.config** is the CoAP Properties file containing the default values used by the fetched and installed project used as library during the initial setup
+* **default_mapper_connection.config** is the CoAP properties file containing the default values used by the fetched and installed project used as library during the initial setup